 And of course, a bad reaction just means 'It's Working!!'

 Biology is far more cooperative than software.
 No problems, no worries.
 No explanations needed.
 Models work out perfectly in real life.
 All the time, every time.
 Get it?!
 The Science is always right!

 I wonder how it is that biohackers are so much smarter than computer programmers.
-Maybe it’s because they are dealing with something far more complicated than a computer operating system.
+Maybe it’s because they are dealing something much more complicated system than a computer operating system.
 How wonderful that these brilliant people understand the human body well enough to make updates to the code.
 And be completely confident that they have made no errors.

 When we foolish programmers change some code, we are cautious.
 We have to keep in mind two laws of programming: 1) If it ain’t broke, don’t fix it, and 2) Beware of unintended consequences.
 We go to a great deal of trouble to make sure our code works before we release it for use.
 Many, many iterations of testing are required and many, many bugs are found along the way.
 Even after release, fixes continue to be made as new and unexpected consequences show up.
 In fact, most software is never completely bug-free.